TV Universitária Rio Grande do Norte

-TV Universitária Rio Grande do Norte (channel 11, also simply known as TV Universitátia or TVU RN) is a Brazilian television station based in Natal, capital of the state of Rio Grande do Norte serving as an affiliated of TV Brasil for the entire state.
+TV Universitária Rio Grande do Norte (channel 11, also simply known as TV Universitária or TVU RN) is a Brazilian television station based in Natal, capital of the state of Rio Grande do Norte serving as an affiliated of TV Brasil for the entire state.
 Of an educational nature, it is subordinate to the Communication Superintendence (COMUNICA) of the Federal University of Rio Grande do Norte, which also includes the FM Universitária radio station and the Communication Agency (Agecom).
 The station's headquarters are on the UFRN university campus, in the Lagoa Nova neighborhood, and its transmission antenna is on Morro Nova Descoberta, in Parque das Dunas.

 History

-Founded on December 2, 1972, being one of the oldest educational broadcasters in Brazil and the pioneer in the state of Rio Grande do Norte, TV Universitária, channel 5, is a broadcaster from the Federal University of Rio Grande do Norte, affiliated with Rede Public Television, retransmitting TV Brasil programming.
+Founded on December 2, 1972, being one of the oldest educational television stations in Brazil and the pioneer in the state of Rio Grande do Norte, TV Universitária, channel 5, is a broadcaster from the Federal University of Rio Grande do Norte, affiliated with Rede Pública de Televisão (ABEPEC), retransmitting TV Brasil and TV Cultura's programming.
 Initially created to serve the Saci project, for distance learning in schools in the state basic education network, TVU, as it is known, has a rich history.

 In the beginning, it was linked to INPE (National Institute for Space Research) and focused almost exclusively on the production of tele-classes and programs for early childhood education.
 To this end, it had considerable coverage, covering several cities in the interior, with the exception of the Serra de Martins region, given the region's difficult geographical conditions.
 It also built the first terrestrial TV transmission structure in RN, made up of several towers strategically located in mountains (some still used today by commercial broadcasters), which received UHF and retransmitted the signal to the interior through channel 5.
 Some schools, from so far away, they received it with the use of batteries.
 To operate this entire system, the broadcaster had a huge team of technicians who traveled in jeeps throughout the state.

 Over time, TVU diversified its programming, including series, music, sports and news programs.
 It also separated itself from INPE and began operating on Rua Princesa Isabel, in the center of Natal, in a building that today houses the Cultural Training Center of the Federal Institute of Education, Science and Technology of Rio Grande do Norte (IFRN).
 Arnon de Andrade was the first general director of TVU when it became the responsibility of UFRN.
 As its programming consisted predominantly of local productions and some programs brought on tape, TVU functioned as a true television industry, buzzing all the time with the traffic of actors, musicians, journalists and popular people who made up the auditoriums.
 There, several programs that marked an era in Rio Grande do Norte television were produced, such as Canta Nordeste, RN Notícias and Memória Viva (shown to this day).
 Some professionals and important characters from the local scene also visited there, such as the late senator Carlos Alberto.